ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 To make a contested attempt to **disengage**, you make an **asymmetrical round**, using the **ability** relevant to the **contest** you’re trying to wriggle out of.

 If you fail, your effort is wasted and the score against you increases, as it would have during a normal **round**.
-If you succeed, you escape the clutches, literal or metaphorical, of your opponent, without further harm from a **contest**.
+If you succeed, you escape the clutches, literal or metaphorical, of your opponent, without further harm from that **round**.
 In the case of a **group contest**, you do not count as 'last contestant standing' for the purpose of determining victory.
-For a contest that uses a *tally*, the GM applies **consequences** against you immediately based upon your *tally* according to the **long contest** type.
+For a contest that uses a *tally*, the GM applies **consequences** against you immediately based upon your *tally* according to the **sequence** type.

 ### 5.1.7 Unrelated Actions

-If you are not currently enmeshed in a **round**, either after a successful disengagement, or after winning a **long contest** as part of a **group long contest**, you may take actions within the scene that do not directly contribute to the **defeat** of the other side.
+If you are not currently enmeshed in a **round**, either after a successful disengagement, or after winning a **sequence** as part of a **group sequence**, you may take actions within the scene that do not directly contribute to the **defeat** of the other side.
 These **unrelated actions** may grant an **augment** to yourself or to a teammate.
 You may achieve a secondary story objective.
 This resembles an **asymmetrical round**, except that, as you are not targeted by any opponents, there is no additional risk.

 ### 5.1.8 Parting Shot